haryunio/LibraryLight/LibraryLight API document.md

       - bookCode: should be stored in the book's RFID tag.
     - Behavior
       1. Validates the inputs.
-      2. Gets the ID of the administrator's library: `db.Accounts.fineOne({ID: request.session.loggedInAs}).information.libraryID`.
+      2. Gets the ID of the administrator's library: `db.accounts.fineOne({ID: request.session.loggedInAs}).information.libraryID`.
       3. Adds the book if the book was not added(if the book does not exist): `db.books.updateOne({libraryID: (the library ID), bookCode: (the book code)}, {$setOnInsert: {libraryID: (the library ID), bookCode: (the book code), bookcaseNumber: null, ISBN: (the ISBN), bookcaseUpdatedAt: null}}, {upsert: true})`.
-      4. Returns `{"success": true}` if the `"upsertedId"` property of the object which the query in step 3 returned exist, otherwise, returns `{"success": false, "reason": "The book already exists."}`.
+      4. Returns `{"success": true}` if the `"upsertedId"` property of the object which the query in step 3 returned exist; otherwise, returns `{"success": false, "reason": "The book already exists."}`.
     - Returns
       - `{"success": true}` on success.
       - `{"success": false, "reason": "The book already exists."}`